-Georgia Fowler Shows Skin In A Tiny Blue Bikini And Shows Off Her Credit Cards
+Georgia Fowler Shows Off Some Serious Skin In A Tiny Blue Bikini

-Victoria’s Secret model Georgia Fowler put her flawless body on show in a blue bikini in a new photo posted to her Instagram account this week – which also showed off her credit cards.
-The stunning New Zealand-born lingerie model appeared to show off a little more than she wanted as she posed in the two-piece while she snapped the selfie on her phone which left her credit cards on show for the world to see.
+Victoria’s Secret model Georgia Fowler put her flawless body on show in a blue bikini in a new photo posted to her Instagram account — which also showed off what looked like a credit card.
+The stunning New Zealand-born lingerie model may have shown off a little more than she wanted while posing in the two-piece as her credit card was also on show for the world to see.

 The beauty struck a pose in her colorful swimwear look as she took the gorgeous photo with her phone that her card on display inside the case.